Colin Firth: 2009–2019: Critical success and leading roles

 At the 66th Venice International Film Festival in 2009, Firth received the Volpi Cup for Best Actor for his role in Tom Ford's directorial debut A Single Man, as a college professor grappling with solitude after the death of his longtime partner.
-His performance earned him career-best reviews and Academy Award, Golden Globe, Screen Actors' Guild, BAFTA, and BFCA nominations; he won the BAFTA Award for Best Actor in a Leading Role in February 2010.
+His performance earned him career-best reviews as well as the BAFTA Award for Best Actor in a Leading Role in February 2010.
+The role also earned him nominations for the Academy Award, Golden Globe Award, Screen Actors Guild Award.
+The Associated Press praised Firth's performance and opined that his performance "should help the film go beyond gay audiences to attract the more mainstream attention of Brokeback Mountain (2005) and Far From Heaven (2002).

-Firth starred in the 2010 film The King's Speech as Prince Albert, Duke of York/King George VI, detailing his efforts to overcome his speech impediment while becoming monarch of the United Kingdom at the end of 1936.
+Firth starred in the Tom Hooper directed historical drama film The King's Speech (2010) as Prince Albert, Duke of York/King George VI, detailing his efforts to overcome his speech impediment while becoming monarch of the United Kingdom at the end of 1936.
+Firth co-starred alongside Geoffrey Rush as his therapist Lionel Logue and Helena Bonham Carter as his wife Queen Elizabeth.
 At the Toronto International Film Festival (TIFF), the film received a standing ovation.
-The TIFF release of The King's Speech fell on Firth's 50th birthday and was called the "best 50th birthday gift".
-On 16 January 2011, he won a Golden Globe for his performance in The King's Speech in the category of Best Performance by an Actor in a Motion Picture – Drama.
-The Screen Actors Guild recognised him with the award for Best Male Actor on 30 January 2011.
+The TIFF release of the film fell on Firth's 50th birthday and was called the "best 50th birthday gift".
+Firth won numerous accolades for his performance including the Academy Award for Best Actor as well as the BAFTA Award, the Golden Globe Award, and the Screen Actors Guild Award for Outstanding Lead Actor.
+The film was a financial success earning over $414 million worldwide.

-In February 2011, he won his second consecutive best actor award at the 2011 BAFTA awards, and received an Academy Award for Best Actor in on 27 February 2011.
-The film grossed $414,211,549 worldwide.

 Firth appeared as senior British secret agent Bill Haydon in the 2011 adaptation of the John le Carré novel Tinker Tailor Soldier Spy, directed by Tomas Alfredson and co-starring Gary Oldman, Benedict Cumberbatch, Tom Hardy, Mark Strong and John Hurt.
 It gathered mostly excellent reviews.
 The Independent described Firth's performance as "suavely arrogant" and praised the film.
 Deborah Young in The Hollywood Reporter thought Firth got "all the best dialogue", which he delivered "sardonically".
 Leslie Felperin in Variety wrote that all the actors brought their "A game" and Firth was in "particularly choleric, amusing form."